Blue Slate Turkey Poults

 Breed Comparison Chart

 This rare heritage turkey is one of the oldest turkey breeds in the U.S, first documented in the 1800s.
-Known for its striking slate-colored plumage and natural hardiness, the Blue Slate turkey a prized breed among small growers and homesteaders.
+Known for its striking slate-colored plumage and natural hardiness, the Blue Slate turkey is prized among small growers and heritage breed enthusiasts.

-Like other heritage breeds, Blue Slate turkeys can reproduce naturally, but they do not breed true.
-Offpring may have blue, black, or white variations.
-This turkey has been used for show and exhibition.
+Like other heritage breeds, Slate turkeys can reproduce naturally, but they do not breed true.
+Offspring may have blue, black, or white variations.
+This turkey can be used for show and exhibition.

 The Blue Slate has tender, high-quality meat that is ideal for farm-to-table operations or niche markets.
-An excellent choice for growers that want to offer a premium product.
+An excellent choice for growers that want to offer a premium product to their consumers.

 With optimal care and climate conditions, growers can expect toms to reach 20 to 23 lbs, and hens reaching between 12 to 14 lbs.